Niraka/NEBULA/README.txt

 A. Contributions currently not being accepted as this project is meant as an indicator of my own ability.
 Sorry.

 ==================================================================================================
 ==================================================================================================
 ==================================================================================================
 Github

-Each GitHub commit will use a prefix to quickly identify the purpose of the commit.
-Example usage:
+Each GitHub commit will use a prefix and title to quickly identify the purpose of the commit.
+Example
+usage:
 [FTR] Implemented concurrent map
 [BUG] Fixed out of bounds array access
+[MUL] Iterator implementation and docs

 The prefixes are:
-[FTR] For the implementation of a new feature, regardless of size.
-Feature tags are also used for
+[FTR] For the implementation of a new feature.
+Examples include an additional container type, a new
-      additions to in-development features.
-[BUG] For fixing a bug
+	  subsystem or a new graphical option.
+Feature tags do not need to be attached to completed features but should be used to indicate the first time a new feature exists within the repository [BUG] For the fixing of one or more bugs
 [MOD] For modification of existing features.
-Note that a modification differs from a feature because
-      a modification involves a change in a features purpose.
+Generally used to address the continued development of an
+	  existing feature
-[DOC] For documentation changes/updates
+[DOC] For changes or updates to documentation
 [MUL] For a commit that meets more than one criteria.
-In this case the other prefixes should be added
+In this case each prefix should be addressed in
-      to the commit message.
+	  the commit message.
+An example is given below.
+[RES] For the commitment of a resource file.
+Such files could include an XML configuration file or a
+      PNG icon.
-[MSC] A catch-all for miscellaneous updates that don't match any other categories
+[MSC] A catch-all for miscellaneous updates that don't match any other categories.
+Likely to be very
+      rare

+Example commit message using [MUL]:

+Title: [MUL] Iterators
+Msg  : [FTR]
+       Added iterators to each of the container types.

+	   [MOD]
+	   + Red black trees not track the left-most element

+	   [DOC]
+	   + Added some missing date tags to containers

 ==================================================================================================
 ==================================================================================================